mzbac/mlx_sharding/README.md

 1. Sharding a large language model
 2. Distributing model shards across multiple machines
 3. Implementing a simple pipeline for text generation
+4. Serving the model through an OpenAI API-compatible interface

 While not optimized for production use, this demo serves as a starting point for understanding and experimenting with pipeline parallelism in machine learning workflows.